m-eduard/thesis/lambdachecker-easy-submit/README.md

-# lambdachecker-easy-submit README
+# lambdachecker README

-This is the README for your extension "lambdachecker-easy-submit".
+This is the README for your extension "lambdachecker".
 After writing up a brief description, we recommend including the following sections.

 ## Features